clivetong/Talks/GolemCloud/README.md

 ### Tell me more

-- many languages compile down to it and interoperate using the component model
+- Many languages compile down to it
+- There's a component model

 - [dotnet](https://devblogs.microsoft.com/dotnet/extending-web-assembly-to-the-cloud/)